UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 QoS are used to control access to resources and apply sustainable limits.<br>

 **Important:**<br>
-* viz for onBunya jobs only
+* viz for onBunya jobs only.
 * onBunya Accelerated Desktops with 2 or 3 GPUs will be submitted with the gpu QoS.
 * gpu still requires that at least one GPU is requested for the job as the default for number of GPUs is zero.
-* The max of H100 GPUs is 4 across all QoS and paritions
+* The max of H100 GPUs is 4 across all QoS and paritions.
 * FairShare usage limit is 15 million BillingMinutes per user, see [here](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/FairShare.md#assocgrpbillingminutes)
 * The task limit on array jobs is 1000.
+* See [Slurm Tips](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/Slurm-Tips.md) on using different QoS for short jobs.

 | QOS |  Partitions |  Access| Priority | All User Group limit | User limits |